tldr-pages/tldr/pages/linux/schroot.md

 `schroot --chroot {{chroot}} {{command}} -- {{command_options}}`

-- Run command in all available chroots:
+- Run a command in all available chroots:

 `schroot --all {{command}}`